-The 11th meeting of the Brussels Dialogue on Climate Diplomacy will be held in the form of an international seminar organised with the Belgian Federal Public Service of Foreign Affairs.
+The 11th meeting of the Brussels Dialogue on Climate Diplomacy was held in the form of an international seminar organised by EDRC with the Belgian Federal Public Service of Foreign Affairs.

 Addressing the Climate and Security nexus is one of Belgium’s priorities for its 2019-2020 mandate as an elected member of the United Nations Security Council.
 Climate Change is a threat multiplier that is already having major impacts on international peace and security.